TanStack/react-charts/docs/src/pages/docs/api.md

 ## Secondary Axis Element Types

-Secondary axes can be configured to render their respective series using 3 different element types using the `AxisOptions<TDatum>['scaleType']` property:
+Secondary axes for the most part are automatic, but can be optionally configured to render their respective series using 3 different element types using the `AxisOptions<TDatum>['scaleType']` property:

 - `line`
   - 1 Line per series (optional, eg. for Bubble/Scatter charts)